RBEGamer/PiVPN-WebUI/README.md

 # PiVPN-WebUI
-A very fast written PiVPN Webui for adding/rewoke clients.
+A very fast written PiVPN Webui for adding/rewoke clients [OpenVPN].
 It also opens a ssh reverse tunnel to a remote server, so you can PiVPN behind a NAT.